FuelLabs/data-systems/CONTRIBUTING.md

 -   `repo`: Changes that affect a global scope of the repository.
 -   `release`: Scoped used for automatic release pull requests.
--   `data-streams`: Changes that affect the data-streams package.
+-   `core`: Changes that affect the core package.
--   `sdk-rust`: Changes that affect the Rust SDK package.
+-   `publisher`: Changes that affect the publisher package.
--   `sdk-js`: Changes that affect the Typescript SDK package.
+-   `fuel-streams`: Changes that affect the data-streams package.

 ## 📜 Useful Commands